Subtyping Context-Free Session Types: Evaluation

-We began by integrating the algorithm in the FreeST compiler, placing next to every call to the original algorithm \cite{DBLP:conf/tacas/AlmeidaMV20} (henceforth $\mathsf{equivT}$) a call to $\mathsf{subT}$ on the same pairs of types.
+We began by integrating the algorithm in the FreeST compiler, placing next to every call to the original algorithm~\cite{DBLP:conf/tacas/AlmeidaMV20} (henceforth $\mathsf{equivT}$) a call to $\mathsf{subT}$ on the same pairs of types.
 We then ran each program in our suite 10 times, collecting and averaging the accumulated running time of both algorithms on the same pairs of types.
-We then took the difference between the average accumulated running times of $\mathsf{subT}$ and $\mathsf{equivT}$, obtaining an average difference of 0.149ms, with a standard deviation of 1.563ms, a minimum difference of -3.913ms and a maximum difference of 6.114ms. \cref{fig:comparison} illustrate this comparison by plotting against each other the accumulated running times (for clarity, only those between 20ms and 40ms) of both algorithms during the typechecking phase of each.
+We then took the difference between the average accumulated running times of $\mathsf{subT}$ and $\mathsf{equivT}$, obtaining an average difference of -3.85ms, with a standard deviation of 7.08ms, a minimum difference of -71.29ms and a maximum difference of 8.03ms ($\mathsf{subT}$ performed faster, on average). \cref{fig:comparison} illustrates this comparison by plotting against each other the accumulated running times (for clarity, those in the 20-100ms range) of both algorithms during the typechecking phase of each.

-The data collected in this evaluation suggests that that replacing the original equivalence algorithm \cite{DBLP:conf/tacas/AlmeidaMV20} with the subtyping algorithm in a typechecker incurs no significant overhead, while providing additional expressive power for programmers.
-Given that we encountered no false negatives in our tests, we conjecture that our algorithm is partially correct: it may not halt, but when it does the answer is correct.
-However, we cannot back this claim without a careful analysis of completeness and termination, which we leave for future work.
-We believe such an analysis will be a substantial contribution in itself, and should advance the understanding of the subtyping problem by clarifying the practical reasons for its undecidability.
-Still, we must keep in mind that we are dealing with an undecidable problem we cannot aim for a complete, totally correct algorithm.
+The data collected in this evaluation suggests that replacing the original equivalence algorithm~\cite{DBLP:conf/tacas/AlmeidaMV20} with the subtyping algorithm in the FreeST typechecker generally does not incur an overhead, while providing additional expressive power for programmers.

-Still, however promising these results, we cannot the timeouts we observed in the random tests.
-For this reason, it is worth considering a timeout policy in its implementation, or a mechanism to disable subtyping where it is unappropriate, with equivalence as a fallback.